AI for Small Business

 The first live system goes into your existing inbox or CRM 14 to 21 days after kickoff.
 The team uses it on Monday morning.
 There is no beta, no pilot period, no opt-in form.
 It runs in production from day one because a human review step means nothing goes out without approval.

-Ongoing: measure, adjust, ship the next system
+Ongoing: measure, adjust, build the next system

 We track response time, conversion, and revenue impact.
 If something is not moving numbers it gets adjusted or replaced.
-Most engagements ship two to four systems in the first quarter.
+Most engagements deliver two to four systems in the first quarter.
 By month three the business has an AI layer across its main revenue workflows and the team barely notices it is there.

 07